 Sexual abuse is a terrible thing.
 It’s the ultimate violation of your person, your privacy, and your rights.
 The injury lawyers of Lane & Lane, LLC can help if you or your family member has been the victim of this type of abuse.
 Whether the abuser was another family member, a teacher, clergy, or anyone else, we can help you prove what happened and put an end to the abuse.

-Recovering from sexual abuse often requires substantial emotional therapy to recover from the trauma caused.
+Sexual abuse often requires substantial emotional therapy to recover from the trauma caused.
 This is almost always expensive, and as a victim, you shouldn’t be responsible for these bills.
-Our lawyers will make certain that you get all the compensation you need and deserve by taking the abuser to account.
+Our lawyers will make certain you get all the compensation you need and deserve by taking the abuser to account.

 From car crashes to medical negligence to sexual abuse, Lane & Lane, LLC represents victims of negligence and misconduct.
 Our number one priority is to see your case successfully resolved.